juristr/juristr.github.com/_drafts/learning-ng-prepare-to-upgrade.md

 ---
 layout: articles-post
-title: "Learning Angular: Preparing for Angular 2"
+title: "Preparing for Angular 2"
 subtitle: "get ready!"
 lead: "Collection of best practices to be ready for Angular 2"
 show_img_in_detail: true